mbabynames search ✿

-Wolfgang is a two-syllable name of English origin, meaning "noble and strong".
+from the German, meaning "travelling wolf".
+Wolfgang is a two-syllable name of German origin, meaning "travelling wolf".
 It ends with a firm -G, which shapes how middle names connect to it phonetically.

 2